Treatment Update: Kidney Cancer

 - Drink plenty of water.
-Ask your doctor about using drinks such as Gatorade which provide electrolytes as well as liquid.
+Ask your doctor about using drinks such as Gatorade that provide electrolytes.
 Electrolytes are body salts that must stay in balance for cells to work properly.

-• Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary.
-If the diarrhea is bad enough that you need medicine, discuss it with your doctor or nurse.
+- Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary.
+If the diarrhea is bad enough that you need medicine, contact a member of your health care team.

 Fatigue (extreme tiredness not helped by sleep) is one of the most common side effects of many cancer treatments.
 If you are taking a medication, your doctor may lower the dose of the drug, as long as it does not make the treatment less effective.
 If you are experiencing fatigue, talk to your doctor about whether taking a smaller dose is right for you.